zhanglabtools/STAMapper/README.md

 conda activate STAMapper
 ```

-The important Python packages used to run the model are as follows:
+*the important Python packages used to run the model are as follows:
 ```
 torch>=1.12.0,<=2.0.1
 torchvision>=0.13.0,<=0.15.2